Pips Answer for Saturday, September 27, 2025

 I saw the sum target of 6 and immediately looked at the [6,1] and [3,4] dominoes as potential candidates, eventually finding that the placement of the [2,2] and [1,1] dominoes fell into place once the sum of 4 was satisfied.
 Moving on to the

-Nyt Pips medium answer for 2025-09-27
+NYT Pips medium answer for 2025-09-27

-Answer for 2025-09-27
+Complete answer for 2025-09-27 (Medium)

 Medium puzzle, the set of doubles from 0-0 to 4-4 made the logic much more restricted.